LinklayerAILab/docusaurus/website/docs/docs/startHere/WhatIsLinkLayerAI.md

 # What Is LinkLayerAI

-LinkLayerAI is an intelligent incentive protocol built around multi-dimensional trading data.
-Its purpose is to analyze, model, and assetize real trading data from global traders through AI Agents, forming a scalable, open, and sustainable network of data value.
+LinkLayerAI is a network that integrates AI agents with real trading data, reconstructing social interaction and value discovery based on data commonality.
+It is also an intelligent incentive protocol built on multidimensional trading data.
+Through the analysis, modeling, and tokenization of global traders’ real trading data by AI agents, it ultimately forms a scalable, open, and sustainable data-value network.

 ## Multi-Dimensional Trading Data

 In LinkLayerAI, multi-dimensional data includes:

-**1\.
-Personal Live Trading Data**
+1\.
+Personal Live Trading Data

 Real exchange API data / on-chain trading behavior

-**2\.
-Public Market Data**
+2\.
+Public Market Data

 Market prices, orderflow, on-chain signals, sentiment indicators, liquidity factors, and more